The parable of the ‘talents’ or ‘bags of gold.’

 “There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love.”1 John 4:18

 Love mobilises us, to try, and to step out in faith.
 Maybe to even do something different that we have never done before and see where it takes us!
-You see the master did not accept the servant’s excuse of being afraid, he challenged him about his lack of motivation.
+In the ‘parable of the talents’ the master did not accept the servant’s excuse of being afraid, he challenged him about his lack of motivation.
 He should have done something, rather than just hiding his gift.
 He should at least have placed it in a bank, where it might have gained interest.
-And so we return to where we began – inspiration should gives us the motivation to try!